|

 She would do all things in haste, always eating, dropping, burning,

-painting, breaking smearing, smearing falling, spilling, breaking, covering
+painting, breaking smearing, smearing falling, spilling, breaking,

 the ceaselessly opening holes between the rows of the unstitched sweater.

-Briskly sealing the holes of pain and fear clinging to the images on the
+Briskly sealing the holes of pain and fear clinging to

-TV screen to the gold accumulating on the tar.
+on the tar.
 Looking in, she would

 lose contact with the eluding entities.
-Afraid to sleep, afraid to see,
+Afraid to sleep, afraid to

 unable to look at empty things like her dried out soul